 Jean Bookout was driving her 2005 Toyota Camry on Sept.
 20, 2007, when she says the vehicle suddenly accelerated out of control.
 She sustained severe injuries when the sudden unintended acceleration resulted in a crash.
 Her passenger, who was one of her best friends, Barbara Schwarz, was killed in the crash.

-“This case, as it stands now, will be the first personal injury and wrongful death case to go to trial where there’s an allegation of electronic throttle malfunction,” said Beasley Allen Shareholder Graham Esdale.
+“This case, as it stands now, will be the first personal injury and wrongful death case to go to trial where there’s an allegation of electronic throttle malfunction,” said Beasley Allen Principal Graham Esdale.
 “We are making that claim along with the lack of a brake override claim.
 We are the first case scheduled to go to trial on both of these issues.”

 Esdale was one of the first attorneys in the country to file a lawsuit against Toyota alleging that SUA caused a personal injury and wrongful death.